 - Opening a door without looking

-- Pulling out and striking the bike
+- Entering traffic and striking the bicyclist

+How do you prove fault in a bicycle accident case?
 Like most personal injury cases, you are typically only able to recover damages for your injuries to the extent that you are able to prove the other party acted negligently in causing your accident.
 Negligence is a legal term used describe actions or inactions that fall below the reasonable standard of care for a given set of circumstances.
 In many bicycle accident cases, the insurance company for the at-fault party will dispute the insured acted negligently or may even attempt to shift the blame to the cyclist themselves.
-Given Missouri and Kansas' comparative fault laws, these tactics can reduce or even eliminate your right to compensation if you are found to be partially responsible for the collision.
+Given Missouri and Kansas’ comparative fault laws, these tactics can reduce or even eliminate your right to compensation if you are found to be partially responsible for the collision.